vascowhite/Time/readme.md

 `$time` is a string or null.
 If null is passed, then a TimeValue object is constructed with the current system time.

 `$format` Optional format string, defaults to 'H:i:s'.
+Available formats are 'H:i:s', 'H', 'i', or 's'.

 The following are examples of valid formats:-